Skip to main content

 • Please note that PageCraft mentors are working writers.
 It has not yet happened, but there is always the possibility that a mentor may be pulled away unavoidably due to the demands of an employer or a creative project.
 In such an event, we will make every effort to bring in a qualified replacement.

 • If we must cancel a workshop for any reason, we will refund all money paid to us.
 We suggest not purchasing airline tickets until we confirm all details of the program with you.
-Other than the registration fee (per the terms of our cancellation policy), we are not responsible for air fares or other costs incurred by participants or prospective participants.
-Please look into travel insurance.
+Other than the registration fee (per the terms of our cancellation policy), we are not responsible for costs incurred by participants or prospective participants (including air fares).
+We recommend travel insurance.

-• We will do our best to accommodate applicants with impaired mobility.
-However, it is important to understand that medieval Italian hill towns like Orvieto are challenging.
-There are cobblestones, uneven steps, and ancient buildings.
+• We will do our best to accommodate applicants with reduced mobility, so that all our writers to have happy, healthy, comfortable, and inclusive experiences.
+However, it is important to understand that there are factors in Italy beyond our control that could present challenges.
+This lab takes place in a medieval Italian hill town, with cobblestones, uneven walking surfaces, stairs, and ancient buildings.
 Rarely do you find ramps.
 There are elevators at our host venue, but they are very small and not step free.
-Additionally, many of our optional group outings involve walking.
+Some of our activities will take place off site, and the town is largely pedestrian, so participants can expect a lot of walking.